levischouten/levischouten-net/content/blogs/three-underrated-vs-code-extensions-that-can-save-you-lots-of-time.md

 Link: [Bracket Padder](https://marketplace.visualstudio.com/items?itemName=viablelab.bracket-padder)

 The Bracket Padder extension might not be well-known, but it offers a valuable time-saving capability.
 As the name suggests, it automatically adds whitespace padding for bracket pairs.
-This small enhancement can greatly improve code readability and make it easier to identify the boundaries of blocks and statements.
+This small enhancement greatly improves code readability and makes it easier to identify the boundaries of blocks and statements.
 The following animation demonstrates the Bracket Padder extension in action:

 ![image info](/public/assets/blogs/three-underrated-vs-code-extensions-that-can-save-you-lots-of-time/demo1.gif)